Beibei, Jingjing, Huanhuan, Yingying, Nini

 Nini, the swallow, represents the sky.
 She is green and her wish is good luck.
 Her design is inspired by those on Chinese kites.
 Swallow is pronounced “Yan” in Chinese, and an ancient name for Beijing was “Yanjing”.

-Huanhuan symbolises fire and the Olympic spirit.
-His red colour transmits the passion of sport.
-Dunhunag grotto art inspired the decoration on his head, together with certain traditional good-luck designs.
+Huanhuan is a child of fire.
+He is red and transmits the passion of sport as well as symbolises the Olympic flame and spirit.
+Dunhuang grotto art inspired the decoration on his head, together with certain traditional good-luck designs.

 Did you know?